 Stir well and cook the paste a minute or two.
 Add the chopped tomatoes and the remaining ingredients.
 Bring the sauce to a boil, lower the heat to low.

 Place the lid on the pot but leave it ajar and cook the sauce until thick, about 2 hours.
-When the meatballs are browned, add them to the sauce after it has been cooking for 1 ½ hours.
+When the meatballs and sausage are browned, add them to the sauce after it has been cooking for 1 hour.

 Stir the meatballs carefully so they do not break.